 Notice of request for comments regarding an existing OMB information collection.

-Under the provisions of the Paperwork Reduction Act, the Regulatory Secretariat Division will be submitting to the Office of Management and Budget (OMB) a request to review and approve a previously approved information collection requirement regarding the collection of personal data for background investigations for child Start Printed Page 58732care workers accessing GSA owned and leased controlled facilities.
-A notice was published in the Federal Register at 80 FR 32561 on June 9, 2015.
-No comments were received.
+Under the provisions of the Paperwork Reduction Act, the Regulatory Secretariat Division will be submitting to the Office of Management and Budget (OMB) a request to review and approve a previously approved information collection requirement regarding the collection of personal data Start Printed Page 51954for background investigations for child care workers accessing GSA owned and leased controlled facilities.

 Submit comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden to: Office of Information and Regulatory Affairs of OMB, Attention: Desk Officer for GSA, Room 10236, NEOB, Washington, DC 20503.
 Additionally, submit a copy to GSA by any of the following methods:

 http://www.regulations.gov.
 Submit comments via the Federal eRulemaking portal by searching the OMB control number.
 Select the link “Submit a Comment” that corresponds with “Information Collection 3090-0287, Background Investigations for Child Care Workers”.
 Follow the instructions provided at the “Submit a Comment” screen.
 Please include your name, company name (if any), and “Information Collection 3090-0287, Background Investigations for Child Care Workers” on your attached document.

 Mail: General Services Administration, Regulatory Secretariat Division (MVCB), 1800 F Street NW, Washington, DC 20405.
 Attn: Ms. Mandell/IC 3090-0287, Background Investigations for Child Care Workers.